GuweiZhang/CEE-paper/README.md

 | `assets/` | Map helpers, boundaries and river geometry |
 | `run_figures.py` | Figure execution entry point |

-Raw daily mortality records and private intermediate health datasets are not included.
-The response-only illustrative mortality figure is not included.
-Tests, validation outputs and internal review files are excluded from this release.
+Raw daily mortality records and restricted intermediate health datasets are not included.
+Tests, validation outputs and internal review files are also excluded from this repository.

 ## Installation